Board of Education

 All citizens are encouraged to participate actively in the development and operation of our schools.
 It is the responsibility of the entire community to provide input, which will assist the Board of Education if our schools are to continue to develop and provide a program of quality education for the youth of our district.

-The Board invites interested residents of the community to attend public meetings of the Board at 7 p.m. in the high school.
+The Board invites interested residents of the community to attend public meetings of the Board at 6:30 p.m. in the high school.
 Board committees and meeting dates and times are listed here on the website.
-Special board meetings called during the year are advertised in our local newspaper, The Post Star.
+Special board meetings called during the year are advertised on our webpage.

 Mission Statement